john-org/2-react-Intro/readme.md

 Examine the `AddPirateForm` props in React's inspector.
 Note the property.

-Since there is no reference to `AddPirateForm` in `App.js` we needed to perform this props pass via `PirateForm`.
+Note that since there is no reference to `AddPirateForm` in `App.js` we needed to perform this props pass via `PirateForm`.

 We will use `createPirate` to develop a pirate instance and then pass the result to addPirate to store the instance in state.